Speakers and Session Highlights

 Annual Convention/Fall Tech

-Attendees will gather in Milwaukee, WI to hear from leading speakers at the 2024 Annual Convention/Technical Conference.
-You'll learn about emerging topics impacting the industry, along with the opportunity to participate in sessions led by these impactful ink industry and top business leaders.
+This year, attendees gathered in Milwaukee, WI to hear from leading speakers at the 2024 Annual Convention/Technical Conference.
+They learned about emerging topics impacting the industry and had the opportunity to participate in sessions led by these impactful ink industry and top business leaders.
+Read more about this year's speakers below.

 Monday, September 30